matn7/CS-Notes/src/main/java/basic_java/hearts/IMMUTABLE.md

 }
 ```

-- Proof that NewNames class is not immutable
+- Proof NewNames class is not immutable.

 ```java
 List<String> namesList = new ArrayList<String>();